adon-cloudcannon/landing-page-test/src/collections/ssg-pages/gatsby.md

                       text_alignment:
                         active: false
                         align: center
-                      text_sizing:
-                        active: true
-                        text_size: normal
                       margin:
-                        active: true
+                        active: false
                         top: 0
-                        bottom: 15
+                        bottom: 0
                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon gives you everything you need to create and manage your content, all on one platform.
-Build and host the best performing sites on the web with the help of our CMS for Gastby.
+                      CloudCannon’s CMS for Gatsby has everything you need to build, edit, and host the best performing sites on the web.

+                      * Focus on building custom components rather than hand-holding editors through changes.

+                      * Build locally with your favorite tools and frameworks.

+                      * Sync changes to content editors with a Git push.
                   styles:
                     desktop:
                       text_alignment: